Call For A Free Initial Consultation (703) 273-4100

 Reckless Driving Because of an Accident in Fairfax County

 A single car accident with no witnesses or other evidence is not reckless driving.
 The case law is clear on that issue.
 However, many times, police officers and troopers will appear on the scene of an accident and issue a reckless driving charge simply because there is some damage.
 After all, the charge only requires driving in a manner as to endanger life, limb, or property.
 Since the property is damaged it must be reckless driving to them.
 However, in Powers v.
 Commonwealth, it was held that the mere happening of an accident is not reckless driving.
 In that case, the damage was severe.
-There were vehicle impressions on the road for over 840 feet, two trees 20 feet apart were debarked, the vehicle was in a ditch off the highway, and the engine was thrown 36 feet from the car.
-Notwithstanding all of the damage, the court found the Defendant not guilty of reckless driving because there was no way to determine what had caused the accident.
+There were vehicle impressions on the road for over 840 feet, two trees 20 feet apart were debarked, the vehicle was found in a ditch off the highway, and the engine was thrown 36 feet from the car.
+Notwithstanding all of that damage from the accident, the court found the Defendant not guilty of reckless driving because there was no way to determine what had caused the accident.
 Rather, the Defendant could have fallen ill or have been met with a sudden emergency.
 That case was decided almost 50 years ago and we still use it today with success.

 It should be noted that just because there were no witnesses to an accident does not mean an automatic acquittal of a reckless driving charge.
 Remember, if any statements were made to the officer regarding speed or other distractions, it can become difficult to say "we don't know what happened in this case Judge."
 For example, if it's snowing out, you are driving a little sports car, the speed limit is 50 mph but you are driving 65 mph (and tell that speed to the officer) around a curve and strike someone or hit a tree, that could be reckless driving.
 While on a normal dry day that speed may be just fine, on a snowy day, that could be too fast given the weather.
 Each reckless driving case involving an accident is different.